 Corona, Covid-19, SARS-CoV-2

 Do not read this page as any authoritative essay.
 I do not know even about the basic Biology.
-Even if you are a medical practitioner you may find some useful information!
+Even if you are a medical practitioner, you may find some useful information!

 One can get infected by breathing in the virus if s/he is near to someone who either has COVID-19 or is a carrier of this virus.
 One can also get infected by touching a contaminated object or surface (where the droplets containing viruses have landed) and then touching his/her eyes, nose or mouth.
-This virus can live on surfaces like plastic and metal for 2 to 3 days.
+This virus can live on surfaces like plastic and metal for at least 2 days.
 So keep cleaning and disinfecting all counters, handles, knobs, and other surfaces others might have touched.

 Since the beginning of this millennium, the world has seen outbreaks like SARS, MERS, Bird Flu, Swine Flu, Zika, Ebola, etc.